gbitzes/QuarkDB/docs/AUTHENTICATION.md

 ## Configuration

-Three configuration options control password authentication in QuarkDB:
+Three configuration options control password authentication in QuarkDB.
+Please note that passwords need to contain a minimum of 32 characters.

 * __redis.password__: Ensures that clients need to prove they know this password in order to be able to connect.
 This includes other QuarkDB nodes: All QuarkDB